Canberra Light Rail

 Canberra's bus network has given the city one of its icons - the distinctive 'bunker' bus shelter.
 They're not particularly attractive, but they are iconic and unique to Canberra.

-Our map here show the 'Rapid' bus routes - but there are numerous other routes serving all suburbs.
+Our map here shows only the 'Rapid' bus routes, but there are numerous other routes serving all suburbs.
 Simply buy a 'MyWay' stored value card from any of 30 agents across Canberra then tap on and tap off every time you board and leave a bus or tram.
 MyWay cards are available on all Transport Canberra and Canberra Metro buses and trams, but they are not available on QCity buses to and from Queanbeyan nor on Transborder buses to and from Yass.

 A MyWay tap on entitles you to 90 minutes of travel, so you can change busesand trams without having to pay extra.
 Simply tap off then tap on again.